LaurentVeyssier/Semantic-Segmentation-with-Fully-Convolution-Network/README.md

 - skip connections are intermediate outputs from the encoder fed directly into the decoder at various stages.
 In the paper "Fully Convolutional Networks for Semantic Segmentation", the authors used a pre-trained VGG16 for the encoder and extracted the output of maxpooling layers 3 and 4 (output of layer blocks 3 and 4) to fed into the decoder along the upsampling process.
 The output of layer 7 (final maxpooling layer) is pushed through a 1x1 convolutional layer and fed as input to the decoder (commonly refered as the third skip connection).

 The principles are summarized in the below sketch: The pooling and prediction layers are shown as grid that reveal relative spatial coarseness, while intermediate layers are shown as vertical lines.
+The VGG network portion is the horizontal part while the vertical section are fed into the decoder.

 ![](asset/fcn.jpg)